We hope you’ll find the following answers helpful.

 I don’t save to DC Core – why have I got DC figures in my pension statement?

-If you're a member of DB Core or DB CorePlus you build up benefits in your DB section each year until you reach the pensionable earnings cap – this is currently £50,634.
+If you're a member of DB Core or DB CorePlus you build up benefits in your DB section each year until you reach the pensionable earnings cap – from 1 April 2025, this is £51,647.
 Once your earnings go over the pensionable earnings cap, you start saving into a DC Core account for the rest of that year.
 Nestlé will pay their matching contributions into DC Core too once you’ve reached the pensionable earnings cap.

 In your pension statement, we make certain assumptions about how much your salary and the pensionable earnings cap may increase by in the future.
 Find out more in our assumptions document.

-Even if your pensionable earnings have not previously gone above the pensionable earnings cap, we have assumed that they might at some point in the future.
+So, even if your pensionable earnings have not gone above the pensionable earnings cap before now, we have assumed that they might do at some point in the future.

 At that point, you and Nestlé will start saving into a DC Core account.
 Because the pensionable earnings cap increases each year by a maximum of 2%, members’ pensionable earnings are expected to be more likely to exceed the cap at some point in the future.
 This is because your pensionable earnings have been assumed to grow at a faster rate than this for the purposes of this illustration.